merrillliechty/Crossprice/README.md

 # Repo contents

 The repository contains the R One Way ANOVA Variable Selection code.
 I added genMatFinalReducedSpace.R that shrinks the model space by assming an ordering of the factor level means (the actual ordering is not yet in place as of May 18, 2021).

+# updated file structure

+I added Data/ Literature/ and Scripts/ folders, and moved the one way anova stuff to scripts and I changed the name of the repository to Crossprice.